dean8bit/PuzzleCodingGame/README.md

 ## Project Structure

-Esolang -> Core -> Wasm -> Front
+EsoCPU -> Core -> Wasm -> Front

-Esolang: The games puzzle coding language.
+EsoCPU: The games puzzle coding language.

 Core: The core game logic, as a library.